mohammadteeti/OPOST_AUTOMATION/README.md

 # OPOST AUTOMATION

-Automate opost reporting of pending follow up , web scrapping project
+Automate Opost reporting of pending follow-up, web scraping project

 ## OverView

-In opost system the pending shipments must be actively monitored and solved within a short timeframe
+In opost system, the pending shipments must be actively monitored and solved within a short timeframe

 A team of employees frequently monitors pending shipments in the system to ensure fast delivery.
 At the end of the day, the pending manager must submit a report on each employee.